 - Loneliness: If you’re feeling isolated, the internet may seem like the perfect way to reach out and connect with your fellow human beings, and it might be if you can find a close group of friends online.
 But if you’re a cyber wallflower, it might only make matters worse.
 Research shows that spectators -- those who only read posts but never engage in the conversation -- usually end up feeling left out and even more depressed.5

-- Stress: A long time ago, in a corporate world far, far away… people went home after work and left the inbox behind.
+- Stress: A long time ago, in a corporate world far, far away… people left the inbox behind after work.
 Not so in this wonderful (and frustrating) era of technology.
 Now, the urgent emails keep coming, whether you’re working or not.
 They leave you no time to recharge when you’re off the clock, which can lead to health issues, like distress and sleep problems.6

 - Anxiety: You want to be a responsible citizen and stay current on important headlines.
 That’s noble, but do you really need up-to-the-minute news on every celebrity tweet or political scandal?
 The fact is, news bulletins can cause anxiety.7 And our brains are wired to focus on the bad stuff, so don’t think that kitty video compensates for minute-by-minute updates on the latest disaster.8

 - Wasted Time: Checking all those apps and pulling out your phone with each notification adds up to a lot of interruptions and wasted time.
 Even worse, if you’re afraid of missing out on every update, you feel compelled to check all the social apps and sites to stay current, and the more you check, the more apps and sites you realize there are, and on and on.9 This cycle of craving and action can even begin to resemble an addiction.1

 But there’s hope!
 FOMO has a companion, and its name is JOMO!
 Yes, there is a joy of missing out, too.
 All you have to do is resist the fear, relax and enjoy not knowing what’s going on every second of every day.